quantumfate/quantumhome/README.md

 Declaring `enable_role_security: yes` in host_vars/raspberrypi/vars.yml will install the security role obly on the targeted host "raspberrypi".

-If a container role (e.g. System Container, Web Container) is explicitly set to "no" and that container exist on the target machine, the container will then be removed by the [role](https://github.com/quantumfate/quantumhome/blob/main/roles/simple_roles/system/essential_docker/tasks/main.yml).
+If a container role (e.g. System Container, Web Container) is explicitly set to "no" and that container exist on the target machine, the container will then be removed by the role[essential_docker](https://github.com/quantumfate/quantumhome/blob/main/roles/simple_roles/system/essential_docker/tasks/main.yml).

 ## Folderlayout

 Currently all container roles in `/roles/web_container/<category>/<service>` need to have a default/main.yml file.

-Here is an example for pihole under /roles/container/network/pihole.
+Here is an example for [pihole](https://github.com/quantumfate/quantumhome/tree/main/roles/web_containers/network/pihole).

 ```yaml
 ---